ScratchEverywhere/ScratchEverywhere/README.md

 Then it should be as simple as opening and starting the app from your Vita's LiveArea homescreen!

+### Get up and running for PSP

+Download the `scratch-psp.zip` file from the releases tab or nightly build, and put it in your PSP's memory card in `PSP/GAME`.

+Put your Scratch Projects in `PSP/GAME/scratch-psp/scratch-everywhere/` (you will need to create the folder yourself).

+Then it should be as simple as opening the app on your PSP!

 ### Get up and running for PS4

 > [!NOTE]